pnp/cli-microsoft365/docs/manual/docs/cmd/spo/cdn/cdn-origin-set.md

 ## Examples

+Add _*/CDN_ to the list of origins of the Public CDN

 ```sh
 spo cdn origin set -t Public -r */CDN
 ```

-adds */CDN to the list of origins of the Public CDN

 ## More information